cytopia/devilbox/docs/Usage.md

 $ mkdir project1/htdocs
 ```

-<sub>If you want to know how to change the TLD_SUFFIX `local` to something else, refer to [Configure](Configure.md).</sub>
+<sub>If you want to know how to change the TLD_SUFFIX `loc` to something else, refer to [Configure](Configure.md).</sub>

 #### 5.2 From inside the PHP container

 If you prefer to work directly inside the PHP Docker container, you can do the same.
-The following will create a VirtualHost for `http://project1.local`.
+The following will create a VirtualHost for `http://project1.loc`.

 ```shell
 $ cd /shared/httpd